It’s never too late

 — No way, I’m not doing that.

-Marina wept bitterly; money was desperately short.
-Their daughter, Lucy, was often sick, requiring expensive medicine.
+Mary wept bitterly; money was desperately short.
+Their daughter, Lisa, was often sick, requiring expensive medicine.
 There wasn’t enough for a family of three.
-A friend got Marina a cleaning job at a store.
+A friend got Mary a cleaning job at a store.

 Years passed, and things only got worse.
-Nicholas left the factory for construction work, but his crew’s jobs were irregular, so money trickled in unevenly.
+Nick left the factory for construction work, but his crew’s jobs were irregular, so money trickled in unevenly.

 — Nick, are you ever going to get a proper job?
 I’m working three places already.
 Aren’t you ashamed?